The Aura User Guide

 Package Storage Locations

 This page explains all important filepaths for Aura.
-Build paths can be configured in aura.conf or changed dynamically with CLI flags.
+Build paths can be configured in ~/.config/aura/config.toml.

 Where are packages built?